GHarmata/nih_toolbox_emotional_battery_bipolar_disorder/README.md

 ## Purpose

-This code was created to determine whether the NIH Toolbox Emotional Battery measures (along with age and self-reported sex) would be able to classify whether a participant with bipolar disorder type I had a past suicide attempt, and which variables are the most important.
+This code was created to determine whether the NIH Toolbox Emotion Battery measures (along with age and self-reported sex) would be able to classify whether a participant with bipolar disorder type I had a past suicide attempt, and which variables are the most important.